worksome/company-info/README.md

 COMPANY_INFO_PROVIDER_NO=cvrapi
 ```

-To obtain access and credentials to the Danish VIRK service, contact Erhvervsstyrelsen via this page: https://datacvr.virk.dk/artikel/system-til-system-adgang-til-cvr-data.

-To obtain access and credentials to the English Gazette service, contact XXX via this page: XXX.

 ## Usage

 The package provides two general static methods, allowing you to perform company lookups from either name or number (in Denmark, the number is the CVR number).